JEOL UK News

-JEOL has brought the relatively recent multi touch interactive computing technology to a research grade scientific instrument.
+JEOL has brought the relatively recent multi-touch interactive computing technology to a research-grade scientific instrument.
 The InTouchScope software interface has the familiar look and feel of today's personal electronic media.
-This is a SEM with easy-to-learn, intuitive software interface with all the capabilities of a full-grade, variable pressure SEM.
+This is an SEM with an easy-to-learn, intuitive software interface with all the capabilities of a full-grade, variable pressure SEM.

 To book a demonstration please contact our Sales Department on 01707 377117 or email us at email@example.com